-The curriculum will be tailored to each individual based on his/her learning objectives and learning efficiency.
-Trainings include didactic lectures, practicing surgical procedures on typodonts, pig jaw cadaver, and human cadavers with desktop microscopes, etc. The trainees will have a unique opportunity to observe standard and minimally-invasive periodontal and implant related surgeries, including periodontal regenerative surgery, guided bone regeneration, implant placement, etc.
+The curriculum will be tailored to each individual based on their learning objectives and learning efficiency.
+Trainings include didactic lectures and practicing surgical procedures on typodonts, pig jaws and human cadavers with desktop microscopes, etc. The trainees will have a unique opportunity to observe standard and minimally-invasive periodontal and implant related surgeries, including periodontal regenerative surgery, guided bone regeneration and implant placement.

-For more information about the Periodontal and Implant Microsurgery Program, please visit Periodontal and Implant Microsurgery Academy.
+For other microsurgery training opportunities and information, please visit Periodontal and Implant Microsurgery Academy.

 APPLICATION DEADLINES AND START DATES

 |Program||Application Deadline||Start Date|

 |6-momth Summer/Fall Term||March 1||July 1|

 Prospective participants should apply directly to the Department of Periodontics and Oral Medicine, Dental Postgraduate Program in Periodontal and Implant Microsurgery.